bart-b8/sierpinski/README.md

 ## Start locations and possible results

-this section will go report on exerimenting with different startpoints and there influence on the game.
+[todo]: this section will go report on exerimenting with different startpoints and there influence on the game.

 ## How this program selects a random point in the triangle.

+[todo]